nmerchant/festival-squad-app/README.md

 ### Run on iOS

-This should auto-launch an iPhone X emulator (keyword should).
+This should auto-launch an iPhone emulator (keyword should).

 ```
 $ react-native run-ios